Health Science Programs

 - Health Sciences Graduate Program

-The College of Nursing is a world leader in educating nurses in interprofessional health care, research, practice, innovation, capacity building and policy development.
+Established in 1938, the College of Nursing is a world leader in educating nurses in interprofessional health care, research, practice, innovation, capacity building and policy development.
 Through the creation and integration of knowledge from research, education and practice, the College of Nursing aims to strengthen nursing, health and the health care system.

 - Bachelor of Science (BSN) in Nursing